 The size of the attacker’s body (“Natural” reach).

 If there is sufficient space between combatants:

-Defensive maneuvers with Reach gain bonus dice equal to the amount the defender’s reach exceeds the attacker’s reach.
+Defending with greater Reach, causes the Defenders dodge or block roll to gain bonus dice equal to the amount their reach exceeds the attacker’s.

 If there is not sufficient space between combatants:

 Effective Reach granted by weapons and maneuvers is shortened to the space between combatants for calculating any possible bonuses.

 The amount by which Reach granted by weapons and maneuvers exceeds the space between combatants removes twice that many dice from the maneuver’s roll.

 “Natural” Reach granted by body size is unaffected by insufficient space between combatants.

 Note, combatants can usually move up to a meter as part of their attack and defense maneuvers, use the most generous calculation of space possible given the characters’ movement over the whole exchange.
 Insufficient space will only usually occur when a combatant is grappled, backed against a wall, or otherwise immobilized.

 Reach 0 attacks are not penalized by closeness, even when grappling.